anton-tchekov/editor/README.md

 - Search and replace in file / whole folder

 ### C
-- Multiple files open at the same time
 - When all files closed, show help screen
 - Ask to save when exiting
 	- You have the following unsaved files: Display List with every file
-	- Save all, Discard All, Cancel
+	- Save all, Discard All

-### D
-- Mouse support
-- Collapse/Expand code block
-- Add UTF-8 german umlaut and cyrillic support
-- Undo / Redo
-- Multiple cursors
-- Double font size